-Cartrawler search engine partners with all major car rental companies providing services at Gatwick Airport, amongst them: Europcar, Hertz, Sixt, Avis Rent A Car, Alamo, National, Enterprise Rent A Car, Budget, Green Motion, Easirent, Interrent, Flizzr and Keddy by Europcar.
+Cartrawler search engine partners with all major car rental companies providing services at the airport, amongst them: Europcar, Hertz, Sixt, Avis Rent A Car, Alamo, National, Enterprise Rent A Car, Budget, Green Motion, Easirent, Interrent, Flizzr and Keddy by Europcar.
 It is also possible to rent premium and luxury cars in Gatwick from Hertz Dream Collection, as well as vans from dedicated operations by Budget Vans.

-VW Caddy Combo Van is usually the cheapest cargo van avaialble at Gatwick Airport.
+VW Caddy Combo Van is usually the cheapest cargo van avaialble to rent at LGW.

-Used by over 50 airlines (regular, low-cost and charter), Gatwick Airport is an important base for scheduled carriers as British Airways, Aer Lingus, Virgin Atlantic, Easyjet, Monarch Airlines, Norwegian, as well as for charter airlines Thomson Airways and Thomas Cook Airlines.
-Amongst other major airlines offering a selection of European and intercontinental routes are Air Transat, Pegasus Airlines, Turkish Airlines and Vueling.
+Used by over 50 airlines (regular, low-cost and charter), Gatwick Airport is an important base for scheduled carriers as British Airways, Easyjet, Norwegian, Virgin Atlantic as well as for the charter airlines TUI and Thomas Cook Airlines.
+Ryanair's and Wizzair's presence at this London airport is still fairly limited.
+Amongst other major airlines offering a selection of European and intercontinental routes are Air Transat, Turkish Airlines and Vueling.

-Gatwick Airport consists of two terminals: the South Terminal and the North Terminal.
+Gatwick Airport has two terminals: the South Terminal and the North Terminal.

-All Easyjet flights arrive and depart from th North Terminal of Gatwick Airport while the much larger South Terminal handles the majority of international traffic, including all British Airways operations.
+All Easyjet flights arrive and depart from th North Terminal while the much larger South Terminal handles the majority of international traffic, including all British Airways operations.

-The terminals of London Gatwick Airport are connected by a high frequency, 24/7 shuttle service.
+The terminals are connected by a high frequency, 24/7 shuttle service.
 It takes approximately 2 minutes to travel between the terminals.
 In the North Terminal, the inter-terminal shuttle stops in front of “The Avenue” area, at level 1.

-In the South Terminal, the shuttle stop is at the Arrivals level, near Gatwick Airport train station.
+In the South Terminal, the shuttle stop is at the Arrivals level, near the airport train station.